utkarshcs18/GPAlytics-ShowCase/README.md

-# Gpalytics-Showcase
+# Gpalytics-ShowCase
-GPAlytics Showcase- Web-based SGPA and CGPA calculator using C++ and HTML and CSS.
+GPAlytics ShowCase- Web-based SGPA and CGPA calculator using C++ and HTML and CSS.